 - contact sports (basketball, soccer)

-If the implant are placed in front of the muscle, take the necessary precautions against any harmful stretching.
-Excessive stretching of the skin can result in stretch marks.
-Extra weight can cause soreness in the surrounding muscles in the neck and back.
+If the implant is placed before the muscle, take precautions against harmful stretching.
+Excessive stretching of the skin can result in stretch marks, and extra weight can cause soreness in the surrounding muscles in the neck and back.
 Look for warning signs of discomfort and pain and make the necessary adjustments to your workout routine.

 Related Article: